Using Leap’s Hybrid Solvers#

-Introduces Leap‘s quantum-classical hybrid solvers and provides references to usage information.
+Introduces the Leap service’s quantum-classical hybrid solvers and provides references to usage information.

 Note